OstinUA/universal-gas-telegram-bots/README.md

 ## Security Note
 Do not commit your real tokens or API keys to public repositories.
 Use **Script Properties** (`PropertiesService`) within the Apps Script environment to store sensitive information securely if sharing your code.

----
-*Created with simplicity in mind.
-Feel free to contribute or suggest improvements!*